-Alpha-GPC is one of the most popular choline donors in the nootropic market.
-This is because of its effectiveness, high potency, and high level of safety.
+Alpha-GPC is one of the most popular choline supplements on the nootropic market.
+This is because of its high efficacy, potency, and safety.

 Many of the premier nootropic formulas on the market make use of this molecule for its ability to provide the brain with the choline necessary to produce the neurotransmitter acetylcholine.
 This neurotransmitter plays a key role in memory development, as well as numerous other cognitive processes.